-The Institution adheres to the "5 R's [Refuse, Reduce, Reuse, Recycle, Rot]" standards and follows a protocol of "Hierarchical

-Waste Management Strategy,"(HWMS).

-- The institute has installed colour coded dustbins for degradable and non-degradable waste. - The solid waste from Canteen (ICH) is disposed off to Garbage collecting Vehicle of IMC, Indore. - Single side printed papers are reused for reprinting/rough work. - Official communications are made through official e-mails and other e-modes.
-Paper waste is finally disposed-off by tendering process. - Incinerators exist for the healthy disposable of Sanitary Napkins. - Twin Bio-composter machine has been installed to manage the organic waste. - Vermicomposting beds have been created. - Any old and broken furniture that can be made reusable is repaired.
-Those which are not fit are disposed off as scrap as per Govt. procedures. - Water wasted from the Centralized RO system is used for flushing in the washrooms. - Rain water from all the rooftops are harvested. - Waste water from Chemistry laboratory through Effluent Treatment Plant (ETP). - The computers, printers, photocopiers, equipments etc. those could be repaired and upgraded are reused. - The items which are not in a reusable form, can be disposed off as per norms. - Biomedical waste collection vehicle from IMC. - The degradable waste from the campus is converted into manure. - Hazardous chemicals are stored securely.
+The Institution adheres to the "5 R's [Refuse, Reduce, Reuse, Recycle, Rot]" standards and follows a protocol of "HierarchicalWaste Management Strategy,"(HWMS).
+The institute has installed colour coded dustbins for degradable and nondegradable waste.
+The solid waste from Canteen (ICH) is disposed off to Garbage collecting Vehicle of IMC, Indore.
+Single side printed papers are reused for reprinting/rough work.
+Official communications are made through official e-mails and other emodes.
+Paper waste is finally disposed-off by tendering process.
+Incinerators exist for the healthy disposable of Sanitary Napkins.
+Twin Bio-composter machine has been installed to manage the organic waste.
+Vermicomposting beds have been created.
+Any old and broken furniture that can be made reusable is repaired.
+Those which are not fit are disposed off as scrap as per Govt. procedures.
+Water wasted from the Centralized RO system is used for flushing in the washrooms.
+Rain water from all the rooftops are harvested.
+Waste water from Chemistry laboratory through Effluent Treatment Plant (ETP).
+The computers, printers, photocopiers, equipments etc. those could be repaired and upgraded are reused.
+The items which are not in a reusable form, can be disposed off as per norms.Biomedical waste collection vehicle from IMC.
+The degradable waste from the campus is converted into manure.
+Hazardous chemicals are stored securely.

-File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies View File Geotagged photographs of the facilities View File Any other relevant information View File 7.1.4 - Water conservation fac available in the Institution: Ra harvesting Bore well /Open well recharge

-Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus File Description Documents View File Geotagged photographs / videos of the facilities Any other relevant information View File 7.1.5 - Green campus initiatives include A. Any 4 or All of the above 7.1.5.1 - The institutional initiatives for greening the campus are as follows: 1.
-Restricted entry of automobiles 2.
-Use of bicycles/ Battery-powered vehicles 3.
-Pedestrian-friendly pathways 4.
+File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies No File Uploaded Geotagged photographs of the facilities No File Uploaded Any other relevant information No File Uploaded 7.1.4 - Water conservation fac available in the Institution: Ra harvesting Bore well /Open we Construction of tanks and bur water recycling Maintenance of bodies and distribution system campus ain water ell recharge nds Waste of water File Description Documents Geotagged photographs / videos of the facilities No File Uploaded Any other relevant information No File Uploaded 7.1.5 - Green campus initiative es include 7.1.5.1 - The institutional initial greening the campus are as folen 1.
+Restricted entry of autores 2.
+Use of bicycles/ Battery vehicles 3.
+Pedestrian-friendly pate 4.
 Ban on use of plastic 5.
-Landscaping File Description Documents Geotagged photos / videos of View File the facilities Various policy documents / View File decisions circulated for implementation
+Landscaping omobiles 7-powered File Description Documents Geotagged photos / videos of No File Uploaded the facilities No File Uploaded